aws-samples/bedrock-kb-rag-workshop/blog_post.md

-To implement the solution provided in this post, you should have an [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup) and awareness about LLMs, OpenSearch Service and Bedrock.
+To implement the solution provided in this post, you should have an [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup) and awareness about FMs, OpenSearch Service and Bedrock.

 #### Use AWS Cloud Formation to create the solution stack